Kingdom of Kaupelan

 A BRIEF HISTORICAL VIEWPrehistoric Period

-Humans are present in the archipelago since the Pleistocene period as attested by vestiges found in the archaeological site of Gajawatu in the north of Purikali, after excavations made by the Dutch archaeologist Pieter van der Kooij in 1932.
-It is considered that Homo Sapiens is present in the islands since 25,000 years ago although, for many scholars, its arrival is much earlier.
+Humans are present in the archipelago since Pleistocene as attested by vestiges found in the archaeological site of Gajawatu in the north of Purikali, after excavations made by the Dutch archaeologist Pieter van der Kooij in 1932.
+It is considered that Homo sapiens is present in the islands since 35,000 years ago although, for many scholars, its arrival is even earlier.
 The first inhabitants are populations of Palaeolithic culture that were supposed to reach the region with elementary bamboo rafts.

-Probably less than 4,000 years ago, there were new migrations to the archipelago in successive waves of Negroid people.
-They were people of Neolithic culture that lived in the forests and that, through the centuries, substituted the primitive populations.
-They used spears, stone axes, bows and arrows, and their tribes are constantly fighting each other.
+Around 8,000 years ago, the Melanesian people were already established in the archipelago.
+They were people of Neolithic culture that lived in the forests and that, through the centuries, have occupied the territory.
+They used spears, stone axes, bows and arrows, and their tribes were constantly fighting each other.
 Headhunting and cannibalism were common practices.
-It is believed that Suduk, Hakereh, Atawodo and Moinate people are descendant of those populations.
+It is believed that Suduk, Hakerehe, Atawodo and Moinate people are descendant of those populations.

-New human waves, coming from northern regions of the Indonesian archipelago, arrived to the islands since 1,000 B. C. They had lighter skin and lower stature and were more developed than the previous inhabitants.
-With their settlement, the aboriginal populations migrated to the interior of the larger islands or looked for refuge in the most distant ones.
+Coming probably from the island of Seram in Indonesia, new human waves, arrived to the archipelago since 1,000 BC.
+They had lighter skin and lower stature and were more developed than the previous inhabitants.
+With their settlement, the aboriginal populations -- known as alfur or matutu -- migrated to the interior of the larger islands or to most distant ones.
 A slow miscegenation process took place with the remaining people and the new inhabitants settled mostly along the coast.

-The migrations started from the north, populating the coast of Wisanu first and then, the south of Kiwangar.
+In the archipelago, the migrations started from the north, populating the eastern coast of Wisanu first and then, south of Kiwangar and north of Nilau.
 Later waves of people settled in the west of Wisanu and in the north of Kiwangar.
-They were skilled seafarers, fishermen and hunters.
-They worshiped gods of the nature such as the sun, the moon, the sea and the shark.
-They wore body tattoos and dressed rough textiles.
+They were skilled seafarers, fishermen and hunters that wore body tattoos, dressed rough fabrics and worshiped the gods of the nature such as the sun, the moon, the sea and the shark.
 A priest (ratu lui) conducted rituals of magic to cure, to exorcize, to win wars, to obtain food or to honour ancestor spirits.
 Witches and sorceries were common.
-They made sacrifices to good and evil ghosts.
+They made sacrifices to good and evil spirits.
 Their hamlets had a hallowed place with a shrine (uma lui) and some places were considered taboo (mali).

-About the eighth century, the coastal communities began to have contact with Hindu and Buddhist traders, mostly from Java, looking for spices and bringing Indian and Chinese goods and a totally new cultural influence.
+About the eighth century, the coastal communities began to have contact with Hindu and Buddhist traders, mostly from Java, looking for spices and bringing a totally new cultural influence.